opencog/opencog/opencog/learning/pattern-index/README.md

 ## Design details

-Let us see an example to explain how the Pattern Index is built and how queries and pattern mining work.
+Let us see an example to explain how the Pattern Index is built and how queries are processed.
 Again, lets take "toy-example-query.scm".

 ```